-Understanding the basics of good intestinal transit
+Understanding the basics of good bowel function

 What is intestinal transit?